 The fair values of the Company's financial instruments are significantly influenced by variability of future spot prices for silver.
-Period to period changes in silver future spot price could cause significant changes in the mark to market valuation ("MTM Valuation') of these contracts, if future spot prices increased by 10%, loss for the year would have been \$780,604 higher, whereas if future spot prices decreased by 10%, loss for the year would have been \$517,710 lower, primarily as a result of the change in fair value of the Company's derivative instrument.
+Period to period changes in silver future spot price could cause significant changes in the mark to market valuation ("MTM Valuation") of these contracts, if future spot prices increased by 10%, loss for the year would have been \$5,177,091 lower, whereas if future spot prices decreased by 10%, gain for the year would have been \$5,257,425 higher, primarily as a result of the change in fair value of the Company's derivative instrument.

-(f) Fair Value:
+(e) Fair Value:

-The Company's financial instruments include cash and cash equivalents, trade and other receivables, accounts payable and accrued liabilities, loans and borrowings and derivative liabilities.
+The Company's financial instruments include cash and cash equivalents, trade and other receivables, accounts payable and accrued liabilities, long term accrued liabilities, private financing, borrowings and derivative liabilities.